solaeus/dust/README.md

 >
 > Dust is still experimental.

-Development is active and, while many aspects of the implementation are stable, research is ongoing into optimizations and performance improvements.
-JIT compilation is the latest feature to be added and is still being refined.
-Before a 1.0 release, the JIT VM needs to be fully implemented along with a bytecode interpreter for environments where JIT compilation is not possible.
+Development is active and, while many aspects of the implementation are stable, research is ongoing into design optimizations and performance improvements.

 ## Overview

 This project's goal is to deliver a language with features that stand out due to a combination of design choices and a high-quality implementation, providing **correctness**, **performance** and **ease-of-use**.

 - **Correctness**
   - Statically typed with type inference